albanm/node-libxslt/README.md

 Environment compatibility
 -------------------------

-Right 64bits linux and 32bits windows are confirmed.
+For now 64bits linux and 32bits windows are confirmed.
 Other environments are probably ok, but not checked.
 Please report an issue if you encounter some difficulties.

 Node-libxslt depends on [node-gyp](https://github.com/TooTallNate/node-gyp), you will have to go through its installation.
 This can be a bit painful mostly for windows users.
 There is no system dependancy otherwise, libxslt is bundled in the project.